supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 > [!summary]
 > - Insert into referenced table and Delete from referencing table do NOT cause any violation to Referential IC.
 > - Insert into referencing table and Delete from referenced table MAY OR MAY NOT cause violation to Referential IC.
+> - DBMS performs compensating changes to the violating modifications only when the *referenced relation is updates*.

 ---